xanjay/filter_images_using_modern_face_recognition/README.md

 # Filter Images Using Modern Face Recognition
 Train deep learning based face recognition system with only 5-10 images and accurately filter out images of specific person from directory of images.
-Implemented using OpenCV and Tensorflow.
+> Implemented using OpenCV and Tensorflow.

 With the rise of deep learning, there are many state-of-the art deep learning models which can be used for face detection and recognition.
 But they need to be trained on thouands of training samples.
 Instead, this project attempts to build face recognition system with near accuray as state-of-the-art models while training on much less data.
-How Does it Work?
-Wiki

-Face Detection Using MTCNN
-Face Alignment
-Face Embedding using Openface
-Train KNN
-Inference

 # Installation
 **Dependencies**: Python3, OpenCV, Tensorflow, Scikit-Learn, DLib
 Install the requirements with PIP and get started.
-(Better use virtualenv)
+(Better use [virtualenv](https://virtualenv.pypa.io/en/latest/))
 ```sh
 pip install -r requirements.txt
 ```